Gabriel-p/photpy/old_iraf_scripts/README.md

       2- WHAT IT DOES

-      * Converts the '.als' or '.mag' files to 'DAOMASTER' format ('.txt' files).
+      * Converts the '.als' or '.mag' files to 'DAOMASTER' format ('.txt' files) using txdump extracting the fields:
+      "ID,XC,YC,MAG,MERR,CHI,SHARP,CHI,SHARP".
       * Identifies filter and exposure time information and creates one '.mch' file per filter, with the first frame in the '.mch' files being the one with the longest exposure.
       * Creates the file 'daom.mch'.
 This file contains the names 'vfilter.mag', 'bfilter.mag', 'ufilter.mag' and 'ifilter.mag', IN THAT ORDER (ie: with the 'V' filter file in first place), with the correct file format.
-      * Feeds this created files ('*.mch') to DAOMASTER (which can be used in an automatic, semi-automatic or manual way).
+      * Feeds these created files ('*.mch') to DAOMASTER (which can be used in an automatic, semi-automatic or manual way).
 The output files are:
       'ufilter.mag', 'vfilter.mag', 'bfilter.mag', 'ifilter.mag' and 'daom.raw'
       * Adds airmass information to 'daom.raw' file (the airmass for each filter is the one that corresponds to the frame with the longest exposure).
 The output is 'daom.obs' file.
       * Deletes all the '*.mch' files.
 Optionally deletes all the '*.txt' files.
-      * Runs 'invertifit' task TWO times.
+      * Runs 'invertfit' task TWO times.
 The first time we get a 'night_obs.out.BV' file, the second time the output is a 'night_obs.out.VI' file.
 The difference with this second file is that, to obtain it, only the equations for 'V' and 'I' filters (in the 'noche.cfg'